Is Pacific Ethanol Inc. (PEIX) a Keeper?

 Reports are indicating that there were more than several insider trading activities at PEIX starting from McGregor Bryon T, who purchase 5,000 shares at the price of $3.55 back on Aug 27.
 After this action, McGregor Bryon T now owns 287,725 shares of Pacific Ethanol Inc., valued at $17,750 using the latest closing price.

-McGregor Bryon T, the Chief Financial Officer of Pacific Ethanol Inc., purchase 5,000 shares at $3.30 during a trade that took place back on Aug 26, which means that McGregor Bryon T is holding 282,725 shares at $16,500 based on the most recent closing price.
+KOEHLER NEIL M, the Co-President & Co-CEO of Pacific Ethanol Inc., purchase 50,000 shares at $3.35 during a trade that took place back on Aug 26, which means that KOEHLER NEIL M is holding 921,699 shares at $167,739 based on the most recent closing price.

 Stock Fundamentals for PEIX